 Organic Carbon

 At the end of the composting the significantly higher organic carbon content was noticed in tree litter (23.96%) followed by wheat straw (21.08%) while the lower organic content was recorded in farm yard manure (12.49%) (Table 1).
-Lower organic carbon content in substrates during vermicomposting might be due to earthworms consumption of organic matter, respiratory activity and the creation of the humic fraction which is caused by the oxidation of carbon to carbon dioxide during the decomposition process.
+Lower organic carbon content in substrates during vermicomposting might be due to earthworm’s consumption of organic matter, respiratory activity and the creation of the humic fraction which is caused by the oxidation of carbon to carbon dioxide during the decomposition process.
 Similar findings were also recorded by Bhat et al. (2018).

 C:N and C:P ratio